 Keep your flag completely dry and folded properly — into a triangle, with the union (blue section) visible — before storing it in a well-ventilated area.
-If the flag is damaged or worn out, it should be disposed of with dignity.
+According to U.S. Flag Code, if the flag is damaged or worn out, it should be disposed of with dignity, preferably by burning.

 The flag should not touch anything below it or rest on the ground.